Travel Advisory for Republic of India

 Recommended for Some Travelers

-- Japanese encephalitis (for long-term travelers, rural areas, or high-risk activities)
+- Japanese Encephalitis (for long-term travelers, rural stays, or high mosquito exposure)

 Visa Information